CohenEmmanuel/Data-Driven-Auto-Portfolio-Project/README.md

 # Data Structure & Initial Checks

 Data Driven Auto's database was originally compiled into one sheet with a total row count of 558,838.
-To allow for improved performance, flexibility and scalability of the dataset as it is updated in the future it was divided into the : cars, sales, geo_lookup,  records.
-A description of each table is as follows:
+To allow for improved performance, flexibility and future scalability of the dataset by the end of the analysis it was divided into three tables: cars, sales and geo_lookup.
-- **Table 2:**
-- Contains geographical data

 ![](https://github.com/CohenEmmanuel/Data-Driven-Auto-Portfolio-Project/blob/main/assets/img/ERD.png)

+Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the datasets.
+The SQL queries used to inspect and clean the data for this analysis can be found here [link].

 # Executive Summary